hunyadi/md2conf/README.md

   -a, --api-key API_KEY
                         Confluence API key.
 Refer to documentation how to obtain one.
   -s, --space SPACE     Confluence space key for pages to be published.
 If omitted, will default to user space.
-  --api-version {v1,v2}
+  --api-version {v2,v1}
-                        Confluence REST API version to use (v1 for Data Center/Server, v2 for Cloud).
-Default: v2 -l, --loglevel {debug,info,warning,error,critical}
+                        Confluence REST API version to use (v2 for Cloud, v1 for Data Center/Server). (default: v2) -l, --loglevel {debug,info,warning,error,critical}
                         Use this option to set the log verbosity.
   -r CONFLUENCE_PAGE_ID